-Mr. Squillario is Vice-Chair of the firm’s Professional Liability Group, as well as a member of its Product Liability, Transportation Law, and Appellate Practice Groups.
+Mr. Squillario is Vice-Chair of the firm’s Professional Liability Practice Group, as well as a member of its Appellate, Product Liability, and Transportation Law Practice Groups.

 His professional E&O practice focuses on the defense of lawyers and accountants.
-He has worked with both domestic and London-based insurance companies, and his clients have entrusted him to defend against high-value, complex, eight-figure claims.
-For these matters, the underlying representation has concerned such fields as real property transactions, unlawful detainer, Ellis Act evictions, administrative law, employment law, corporate law, business dissolution, mechanics’ lien, family law, elder law, contracts, torts, estate planning, probate, intellectual property, and debt collection.
-In addition, Mr. Squillario provides risk managing counseling to clients and has defended lawyers against malicious prosecution claims, in each instance filing successful anti-SLAPP motions resulting in prompt dismissal.
-He has served as a co-first chair in a legal malpractice binding arbitration where the arbitrator awarded the claimant less than 15% of his requested damages.
+Mr. Squillario has worked with both domestic and London-based insurance companies, and his clients regularly entrust him to defend them against high-value, complex claims.
+For these matters, the underlying representation has concerned such fields as real property transactions, unlawful detainer, Ellis Act evictions, administrative law, employment law, insurance coverage/bad faith, corporate law, business dissolution, mechanics’ lien, family law, elder law, contracts, torts, estate planning, probate, intellectual property, and debt collection.
+In addition, Mr. Squillario provides risk management counseling to clients and has defended lawyers against malicious prosecution claims, in each instance filing successful anti-SLAPP motions resulting in prompt dismissal.
+Moreover, he served as a co-first chair in a legal malpractice binding arbitration where the arbitrator awarded the claimant less than 15% of his requested damages.